 - Assemble a trusted advisory team.
 If you are overwhelmed by putting together your financial goals and plans, you may decide to assemble a trusted advisory team.
 Working with one or more of these financial professionals can help with wealth-preservation strategies so that you can meet your goals and plan for the future.
 To help you get the most from your financial good fortune, consider a certified financial planner, certified public accountant, certified credit counselor, and an attorney involved in trust or estate matters for your financial team.
 Before working with any financial professional, be sure to check their credentials.
-You may choose to ask your friends and family if they have any trusted financial partners that they recommend.
-Ask specific questions about their history and areas of expertise.

 - Be true to your legacy.
 Before blowing your inheritance, ask yourself, “If Mom and Dad or Grandpa or Grandma were next to me right now, what would they want me to do with their money?”